xangxiong/teleport/rfd/XXXX-upgrade-system.md

 Cluster administrators manually specify the exact versions/targets for the cluster, and have a specific in-house installation script that should be used for upgrades.
 The teleport cluster may not even have any access to the public internet.
-The installation process is essentially a black box from teleport's perpsective.
+The installation process is essentially a black box from teleport's perspective.
 The target may even be an internally built fork of teleport.

 In this case, we want to provide the means to specify the target version and desired script.
-Teleport should then be able to detect when an instance is not running the target that it aught to, and invoke the install script.
+Teleport should then be able to detect when an instance is not running the target that it ought to, and invoke the install script.
 Teleport should not care about the internals of how the script plans to perform the installation.
 Instances that require upgrades run the script, and may be required to perform a graceful restart if the script succeeds.
 The script may expect inputs (e.g. version string), and